Thought Capital

 • A healthy liquidity premium exists for both high yield bonds and leveraged loans, which is even more pronounced in smaller issue sizes

-• Managers of larger pools of capital are often unable or unwilling to capitalize on these opportunities
+• Large managers are often unable or unwilling to seize these opportunities

 • Investors with flexibility and appropriate time horizons stand to benefit from the risk/reward profile of leveraged credit investments